No products in the cart.

 A CHURCH IN NEED OF THEOLOGICAL TOOLS

 Despite these encouraging trends, the church in Israel still faces many challenges.
-Most pastors have little formal theological study, much less a degree.
+Most pastors have a little formal theological study, much less a degree.
 For Hebrew speakers, there’s only one Israeli Bible college available where both Jews and Arabs can study theology.

 Expository preaching isn’t as common as it should be, though it’s gaining more and more ground in certain congregations.
 Because most churches can’t afford to pay a full-time pastor, many pastors in Israel have to work a non-ministry job or for a Christian parachurch organization.